griha41/Mate-Flag-Icons/README.md

   - For user-only: ~/icons

  GUI-way:
-  1. Then run dconf-editor (or install it and then run it)
+  1. Run dconf-editor (or install it 'sudo apt install dconf-editor' and then run it)
   2. Then go to section: org->mate->desktop->peripherals->keyboard->indicatorn
   3. Switch key “show-flags” from "false" to "true"